Old Pictures

 Cherub before Paradise

-Pencil, 19 ∙ 24 cm², 1997. — One of the cherubim who, according to Genesis 3:24, bar the entry to the Garden of Eden.
-Together with the previous one and some other drawings, this picture ought to have become part of a collage on the topic “angels” in my art classes at school.
+Pencil, 19 · 24 cm², 1997. — One of the cherubim who, according to Genesis 3:24, bar the entry to the Garden of Eden.
+Together with the previous one and other pieces, this picture was meant to be part of a collage on “angels” in my art class.

 Cherub vorm Paradeis